 The following facts are made possible by the invaluable responses to the U.S. Census Bureau’s surveys.
 We appreciate the public’s cooperation as we continuously measure America’s people, places and economy.

-The number of foreign-born U.S. residents who reported Ireland as their birthplace in 2016.
+The number and percentage of U.S. residents who claimed Irish ancestry in 2017.

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series: